verrazzano/verrazzano/release/docs/README_OPEN_SOURCE.md

 # Verrazzano Open Source Edition

-Verrazzano open source edition is a fully featured enterprise container platform for deploying cloud-native and traditional applications in multicloud and hybrid environments.
-It is a freely available, community supported, open source distribution of Verrazzano Enterprise Container Platform.
+Verrazzano Open Source Edition is a fully-featured enterprise container platform for deploying cloud native and traditional applications in multicloud and hybrid environments.
+It is a freely available, community supported, open source distribution of the Verrazzano Enterprise Container Platform.

 # Overview
-Verrazzano open source edition includes the following capabilities:
+Verrazzano Open Source Edition includes the following capabilities:

 - Hybrid and multicluster workload management
 - Special handling for WebLogic, Coherence, and Helidon applications